philoserf/philoserf.github.io/README.md

 The simplest way to reach me: [mark@philoserf.com](mailto:mark@philoserf.com)

 ---

-_This page follows my own rule: one file until you need another._

 _The views expressed here are my own.
 They are not endorsed, approved, or reviewed by any other person or organization._